Here is the Cool Interview

 You both debuted around the same time, and you later became a leader in the manga field and just as you are still present in the top rankings.
 Were Hara-sensei and yourself students at the Gekiga Sonjuku Manga Academy owned by Kazuo Koike-sensei?

 Takahashi: That's correct.
 I am from the first class, and I think Hara-sensei is from a little bit later.
-[1] I learned when, Fist of the North Star was a best-seller, or maybe after it ended being serialized.

 You didn't meet in person during that time?

 Takahashi: Correct.
 I heard that he was enrolled at Gekiga Sonjuku and I couldn't believe it (laughs).
 But there was some gathering of us, or perhaps more of a meeting which also included Hara-sensei, so I was surprised about him being there.
-At least, I would know if we had been in the same class with me (laughs).
+At least, I would know if he had been in the same class with me (laughs).

 Did you read Fist of the North Star at that time?

 Takahashi: Yes, it was a hot topic since it started.
-A friend of mine phoned me and told me "Have you read it?"
-And I rushed to buy Shonen Jump.
-When I read it I realized it was awesome, so I bought the volumes as well (laughs).
+A friend of mine phoned me and asked me "Have you read it?"
+And I rushed to buy

 "I was just a reader enjoying the story".